wultra/mtoken-sdk-ios/docs/Operation-Expiration.md

 If the device is [registered to receive push notifications](Using-Push-Service.md), it will receive an [`operationFinished`](https://github.com/wultra/mtoken-sdk-ios/blob/develop/WultraMobileTokenSDK/Push/WMTPushParser.swift#L77#docucheck-keep-link) notification with the [`timeout`](https://github.com/wultra/mtoken-sdk-ios/blob/develop/WultraMobileTokenSDK/Push/WMTPushParser.swift#L86#docucheck-keep-link) result when the operation expires.

-Operation list should be refreshed on such notification.
+The operation list should be refreshed on such notification.

 Please be aware that push notifications are not guaranteed to be received.
 There are several scenarios where push notification delivery will fail, such as: